 MP for Dunfermline and Dollar

-Graeme Downie is a Labour (Co-op) MP for Dunfermline and Dollar, elected in 2024.
-He currently sits on the Energy Security and Net Zero Committee and has served on committees covering aviation fuel and parliamentary procedures, reflecting a focus on energy, transport and governance.
+Graeme Downie is a Labour and Co-operative MP for Dunfermline and Dollar, elected in July 2024.
+He currently sits on the Energy Security and Net Zero Committee and on the Absent Voting (Elections in Scotland and Wales) Bill committee, and has previously served on committees for the Sustainable Aviation Fuel Bill, the Armed Forces Commissioner Bill, and the Procedure Committee.

 Generated 21 February 2026